tiny-dancer/notes/runiac_origin_story.md.1.md

 1. Folders (yes, you read this wright)
 2. Containers

-To avoid writing pipeline could, we would fully embrace the declarative sprit define any order of options declaratively using a folders.
+1) To avoid writing pipeline could, we would fully embrace the declarative spirit and declare order of options between terraform projects using folders.

+2) To ensure the local and pipeline deployments were always 100% in-sync using the same deployment logic, we would leverage a docker container to execute our terr

 ## Runiac

 Runiac was born to improve the experience developing and deploying infrastructure as code.